 - specify the role of a principal to provide a welcoming, caring, respectful and safe learning environment.

-Requirements for school authorities to create policies will come into force on April 1, 2018 and these policies must be posted publicly by June 30, 2018.
+Requirements for school authorities to create policies came into force on April 1, 2018 and these policies must be posted publicly by June 30, 2018.